eddie-energy/architecture/arc42/aiida/building_block_view/aiida_regional_connectors/aiida_regional_connectors.md

 There is a dedicated topic per AIIDA instance and permission for the near real-time data and connection status messages.
 The authentication of the user ensures that only the permitted AIIDA instance may publish/subscribe to these topics.

-As mentioned at [deployment view](../../deployment-view/deployment-view.md), the AIIDA regional connector runs at the EDDIE Framework site.
+As mentioned at the chapter for the [deployment view](../../deployment-view/deployment-view.md), the AIIDA regional connector runs at the EDDIE Framework site.
 There it appears in the list of available regional connectors if it has been configured correctly.

 ## MQTT broker interface
 The AIIDA region connector requires a MQTT broker together with a EMQX database to properly function.
 AIIDA instances will send their data messages to this MQTT broker to communicate with the connector.
 The connector will create a user with a random password for each permission and the AIIDA instance can fetch these credentials only once from the regional connector.